-Psychiatrist George Vaillant who spearheaded the research between 1972 - 2004, shared in his book "Aging Well: Surprising Guideposts to a Happier Life from the Landmark Harvard Study of Adult Development," the factors that forecast healthy aging:
+In George Vaillant book “Aging Well: Surprising Guideposts to a Happier Life from the Landmark Harvard Study of Adult Development” who led the research from 1972 -2004, shared the factors that predict healthy aging

-The research study also upended prior understanding that our personalities are carved in stone by age 30.
-Many people who encountered difficulties in their early adult years enjoyed fulfilling later years, while others excelled early in life but ran into challenges in later years because of mental health issues and alcoholism.
+A research study has challenged the notion that our personalities are fixed by the time we are 30.
+It has revealed that some individuals who have faced difficulties in their early adult years have found fulfillment later in life.
+Where others who have excelled early on have encountered challenges in later years due to mental health issues and alcoholism.

-The study is ongoing, looking into its third and fourth generations, as researchers believe there is still more to learn, including how to better regulate stress and whether a hard childhood can impact middle age and later years.
+The current study is looking into its third and fourth generation, as they believe there is still more to learn, including how to better regulate their stress and whether a hard childhood can impact middle age and later years.